 Period for veterans with 50% or more disability to apply for the veterans exemption

-Last day for gaining resident status and lower tax rate by filing form HS 122, Homestead Declaration.
+Last day for gaining resident status by filing form HS 122, Homestead Declaration.
 A small penalty is assessed for filing after April 15.

 Last day for submitting applications to the State for the Land Use Program